-Chamber Orchestra is a classical ensemble focusing on music from the Baroque and Classical eras through contemporary styles.
+Chamber Orchestra is an ensemble focusing on music from the Baroque and Classical eras through contemporary styles.
 The ensemble performs two large concerts a year.
 Previous experience on an instrument is required.
 Through rehearsal preparation, all students acquire pedagogical knowledge of their instrument, enhance their rhythmic skills, and increase their listening and ensemble skills.
 Additionally, students will rehearse in small chamber groups (one instrument on a part) with coaching sessions every other Thursday after school.
 In these small groups, students will learn how to rehearse independently, communicate effectively, and perform standard classical chamber music.
 Participating students earn one full arts credit for their yearlong commitment.
 (Yearlong commitment; meets for three E periods a week.)
 Prerequisite: Intro to Chamber, Audition or instructor approval.
 (1 credit)

 20th Century American Popular Music: Students will acquire a familiarity with the basic music structures and stylistic developments of American popular music, as well as becoming familiar with some of the major artists and innovators of this music.
 Particular vocal and instrumental styles that will be studied include Spirituals, Blues, Be-bop, Tin Pan Alley, Rap, Rock, American Musicals and R&B. The goal of studying these genres is to give the student a sense not only of chronology but the interconnectedness of these forms.
 Our course materials will include primary source documents (newspaper articles and reviews, interviews, testimonials, and memoirs), and we will study recorded examples and videos by some of the major artists of the 20th century.
 Many of the recordings we hear will be hard-to-find archival recordings and videos of artists playing in their prime.
 (1/2 credit)

 Music Theory 1 answers the questions “How does music work?
 How does one create original music?“ Music Theory 1 is geared toward achieving a greater understanding of and facility with the music that we listen to, perform and create.
 This course accommodates multiple experience levels; no previous experience is necessary.
 Students with previous experience will explore topics on a deeper, more challenging level.
 Topics include solfege, notation, intervals, scales, melodic writing, Roman numeral analysis, chords, basic chord progressions and musical forms.
-This course is a prerequisite for UAS Music Theory 2: Advanced Music Theory/Composition and UAS Music Production and Engineering.
-Prerequisite: Intro to Chorus, Intro to Jazz Band, Chamber Orchestra or instructor approval (1/2 credit)
+This course is a prerequisite for UAS Music Theory 2: Advanced Music Theory/Composition, Applied Music Theory and UAS Music Production and Engineering.
+Prerequisite: Intro to Chorus, Intro to Jazz Band, Intro to Chamber Orchestra or instructor approval (1/2 credit)

 UAS Music Production and Engineering will actively explore the roles and responsibilities of music producers and engineers from idea inception to finished product.
 Students will immerse themselves in basic studio technologies and recording procedures, focusing on digital audio technology.
 Students will learn about types of microphones, pre-amplification, compression, equalization, microphone placement, tracking, digital effects, mixing and editing, as well as talent management, pre-production and problem solving.
 There will be in-class evaluation of commercial recordings and student work.
 The class culminates in student-produced final recording projects, utilizing the skills taught throughout the class.
 Prerequisite: Music Theory 1 or instructor approval.
 (1/2 credit)